Skip to main content

 Q: Can these vents help reduce energy costs?

-A: Yes!
-By regulating airflow and preventing heat loss, these vents improve energy efficiency in homes in counties such as Jefferson and Lake.
+A: Yes.
+By keeping airflow steady and cutting heat loss in winter, they take some of the load off your furnace and AC in homes in counties such as Jefferson and Lake.

 Q: Are these vents suitable for older homes?

 A: Absolutely.
-Their easy installation and versatile design make them ideal for retrofitting older homes in areas like Denver and Pueblo Counties.
+The easy, no-lintel install and the flexible design make them a great fit for retrofitting older homes in areas like Denver and Pueblo Counties.

 Q: How often should I check my foundation vents?